Easy to Swallow

 Sieve smoothies to remove any pips.

-Antony Worrall Thompson's Mango Smoothie
+Antony Worrall Thompson's Mango Smoothie (4 glasses)

 • 2 ripe mangoes, peeled, stoned and rough diced